-You might need to do this is if you accidentally overclocked the GPU too ambitiously and now you’re paying the price.
+You might need to do this if you accidentally overclocked the GPU too ambitiously, and now you’re paying the price.

-The process for underclocking the GPU is largely the same as overclocking but in reverse.
+The process for underclocking the GPU is essentially the same as overclocking but in reverse.
 In places where you would increase the core and memory clock, you instead reduce them.

 Why It’s Important To Reduce GPU Temperature